 We hereby invite interested students of the graduating class to submit an application for being considered a Valedictorian.
-The application can be found here: Valedictorian Application
+The application can be found here: May 2019 Valedictorian Contest Application.

 The successful candidate (s) will be selected by the Valedictorian Committee, to which they will present the speech as part of the selection process.
 The student who is selected as Valedictorian will have the benefit of coaching and guidance on how to polish the speech and prepare it for delivery at the ceremony.

 Guidelines for preparing the speech:

 - The speech should be no longer than five minutes in length (approximately 700 words).

 - It should be thought provoking, mature, celebratory and appropriate for delivery at Convocation.

 - The speech should be relevant to all graduating students and reflective of Saint Mary’s University.

 - It should reflect who you are as a person and a graduate.

 In addition to submitting an application, students should provide a brief statement about the reasons why they wish to deliver the Valedictorian address.